littlecarter/react-ts-test/README.md

 5. When a tab is selected, using the SheetContainer/Sheet components, display the associated stock's trades:
     *   The top 10, ordered by time
     *   See renderSelectedSheet

-*Nice to have if time:*
-*  If a sheet already exists for stock, reuse it (select it), instead of creating a new one.